Dion Charles: Blackpool

-Fylde
+AFC Fylde

-Preceding his release from Blackpool, Charles joined Conference North side AFC Fylde on a one-year deal.
+After being released by Blackpool, Charles joined Conference North side AFC Fylde following an impressive trial.
 On 12 August 2014, he made his debut in a 3–0 away defeat against Stalybridge Celtic, replacing Richie Allen in the 80th minute.
 He scored his first goal in a 5–0 victory over Colwyn Bay 13 days later.
-He scored three more times before he joined Northern Premier League Premier Division side Skelmersdale United on a one-month loan in November.
+He joined Northern Premier League Premier Division side Skelmersdale United on a one-month loan in November.

 On 15 August 2015, Charles opened his 2015–16 campaign by scoring both goals in a 2–2 draw against Gainsborough Trinity.
-On the same day, he signed a new two-year deal with, and also received a call-up for the England C contingency squad.
+In September, he received a call-up for the England C contingency squad.
 On 23 January 2016, Charles registered his 10th league goal of the season, in a 3–2 home defeat against Worcester City.

-Fleetwood
+Fleetwood Town

-On 11 July 2016, Charles joined League One side Fleetwood Town on a two-year deal.
-A day later, Charles' former club, AFC Fylde criticised Fleetwood Town, after they believed the player was still contracted to the National League North side.
-In September 2015, Fylde announced that Charles had signed a new two-year deal, however, The Football Association came out and announced that there was no evidence of this.
-This therefore, meant that Fleetwood were eligible to sign him on a free transfer.
-On 9 November 2016, he made his debut in an EFL Trophy tie against Carlisle United, in which Fleetwood lost 4–2 away.
+In September 2015, Charles had signed a two-year contract with AFC Fylde.
+However, in July 2016, Charles joined League One side Fleetwood Town on a two-year deal.
+Charles' former club AFC Fylde criticised Fleetwood Town, believing he was still contracted to them.
+However, The Football Association stated they had not received the contract's paperwork from AFC Fylde, which meant that Fleetwood were able to sign him on a free transfer.
+Fylde chairman David Haythornthwaite branded the situation "unethical", and began a legal challenge to receive compensation for the player.
+Following an arbitration hearing in June 2017, it was established that Fleetwood were liable to pay compensation to Fylde based on FIFA's Article 17.
+However, Fleetwood challenged this ruling, alleging the arbitrator breached his statutory duties by failing to disclose emails with the FA during the arbitration process.
+The challenge succeeded, and the case was referred back for further arbitration.

+On 9 November 2016, Charles made his Fleetwood debut in a 4–2 defeat to Carlisle United in the EFL Trophy.

-On 18 March 2017, Charles joined National League North side Halifax Town on loan until the end of the 2016–17 campaign.
+On 18 March 2017, Charles joined National League North side FC Halifax Town on loan until the end of the 2016–17 campaign.
 On the same day, he made his debut in their 1–0 home defeat against Gloucester City, featuring for 63 minutes before being replaced by Adam Morgan.
 A week later, he scored his first goal in their 3–0 away victory over FC United of Manchester, netting the opener in the 10th minute.
 On 22 July, Charles rejoined Halifax Town on a six-month loan.
 He featured twelve times before returning to Fleetwood in January 2018.